-LSA word similarity model used is the improvement of research on LSA word similarity previously conducted in 2013 and the research on SemEval semantic text similarity tasks performed in 2014 [6], [7].
-LSA relies on the fact that semantically similar words (e.g., cat and kitten or nurse and doctor) are more likely to occur near one another in the text.
+LSA word similarity model is a revised version of the one

+we used in the 2013 and 2014 SemEval similarity tasks [3], [4].
+LSA relies on the fact that semantically similar words (e.g., cat and feline or nurse and doctor) are more likely to occur near one another in the text.
 Thus evidence for word similarity can be computed from a statistical analysis of a large text corpus.
-Raw word co-occurrence statistics extracted from a portion of a Stanford WebBase dataset [8].
+We extract raw word co-occurrence state from a portion of a Stanford WebBase dataset [5].

-Stanford POS tagger is used on the corpus to perform Part of speech tagging and lemmatization [9].
-A sliding window of fixed size over the entire corpus was used to count Word/term co-occurrences.
-Two co-occurrence models were generated using window sizes ± 1 and ± 4 .
-The more precise context which is better for comparing words of the same part of speech while the larger one is more suitable for computing the semantic similarity between words of different syntactic categories was provided by the smaller window.
+We performed part of speech tagging and lemmatization on the corpus using the Stanford POS tagger [6].
+Word/term co-occurrences were counted with a sliding window of fixed size over the entire corpus.
+We generate two co-occurrence models using window sizes ±1 and ±4.
+The \$12 ler window provides more precise context which is better for comparing words of the same part of spee11 while the larger one is more suitable for computing the semantic similarity between words of different syntactic categories.

-A predefined vocabulary of 22,000 common English openclass words and noun phrases, extended with about 2,000 verb phrases from WordNet was used as a base of the word cooccurrence models.
-When words/phrases are POS tagged, the final dimensions of the word/phrase co-occurrence matrices are 29,000×29,000.
-After transforming the raw word/phrase cooccurrence counts into their log frequencies and select the 300 largest singular values, singular value decomposition was applied to the word/phrase co-occurrence matrices [10].
-Then, the LSA similarity between two words/phrases is defined as the cosine similarity of their corresponding LSA vectors generated by the SVD transformation.
+Our word co-4 currence models are based on a predefined vocabulary of 22,000 common Engl 1 open-class words and noun phrases, extended with about 2,000 verb phrases from WordNet.
+The final dimensions of our word/phrase co-occurrence matrices are 29,000×29,000 when words/phrases are POS tagged.
+We apply singular value decomposition on the word/phrase co-occurrence matrices [7] after transforming the raw word/phrase co-occurrence counts into their log 2 quencies, and select the 300 largest singular values.
+The LSA similarity between two words/phrases is then defined as the cosine similarity of their corresponding LSA vectors generated by the SVD transformation.

-The simple align-and-penalize algorithm was used to compute the semantic similarity of two text sequences, [6].
-In this research, we obtain the sentence similarity between the two sentences of the two leaf node using online tool on the site http://swoogle.umbc.edu/SimService/phrase_similarity.html.
+To compute the semantic similarity of two text sequences, we use the simple align-and-penalize algorithm [3].
+In this research, we obtain the sentence similarity between the two tences of the two leaf node using online tool on the site http://swoogle.umbc.edu/SimService/phrase_similarity.html.